moneroexamples/openmonero/README.md

 ##  Open Monero

-Open Monero is an open source, prove of concept implementation of https://mymonero.com/.
+Open Monero is an open source implementation of backend for https://mymonero.com/.
 The frontend, html, css, JavaScript, were adapted from, and originally developed by https://mymonero.com/.

 However, MyMonero's backend is closed source.
-Thus for Open Monero, the open sourced backend was developed from scratch.
-As such it is open sourced, free to use, host and modify by anybody.
+Open Monero is open sourced, free to use, host and modify by anybody.

 ## Scrap notes